Sara Goldrick-Rab: Career

-University of Wisconsin-Madison professorship
+University of Wisconsin-Madison

 She intended to pursue a career in applied research until she was encouraged to apply for a position in higher education policy and sociology at the University of Wisconsin–Madison.
 Goldrick-Rab accepted the position in 2004 with the intent to make Wisconsin colleges more accessible.

 Her scholarship focuses on postsecondary access and equity, with particular emphasis on financial aid and community colleges.
 In a study with University of Wisconsin economist Douglas Harris, Goldrick-Rab explored outcomes of low-income students receiving supplemental grants and found that the grants benefitted comparatively disadvantaged students most, such as first-generation college students with lower ACT scores.
 In an early study of Single Stop, an on-campus program that connects community college students to government services, Goldrick-Rab found that participant retention improved.

 Goldrick-Rab served as the lead author of the Brookings Institution's 2009 “Transforming America's Community Colleges” report.
 Many of its recommendations were included in President Barack Obama’s American Graduation Initiative later that year.
 She served on a Century Foundation community college equity task force, whose 2013 report recommended more funding for community colleges and reduction of economic and racial stratification between community colleges and four-year universities.
 As part of the report, Goldrick-Rab co-authored a background paper with Peter Kinsley that highlighted disparities between predominantly white community colleges and those with predominantly minority enrollment.
 On April 16, 2013, Goldrick-Rab testified before the United States Senate Committee on Health, Education, Labor and Pensions regarding the challenge of college affordability, which impacted federal legislation on financial aid limits for working students.

 In April 2014, Goldrick-Rab and Nancy Kendall released a Lumina Foundation-funded report that advocated for a free two-year college option.
 The proposal called for all students to receive two free years of education at a public college or university, including most living expenses, in exchange for fifteen hours per week of work-study employment.
 The New York Times cited the report as a “clear influence on the Obama plan” for free community college introduced during the 2015 State of the Union Address.
 The Chronicle of Higher Education similarly included Goldrick-Rab first on their list of people who influenced the plan.
 Goldrick-Rab praised the Tennessee Promise program, the basis for Obama's free community college plan.
 While she appreciated how it makes college attendance a financial possibility for students, she noted its weakness in not providing for their living expenses.